-Once again we see the direct action of YAHWEH, The Elohim Himself.
+Once again we see the direct action of YAHWEH, The Elohim, Himself.
 He gave the instructions.
 Noah followed them.
-Now He "personally" closed the container behind them.
+Then He "personally" closed the container behind them.

-7.17 And the flood existed forty days upon the earth.
+Gen. 7:17 And the flood existed forty days upon the earth.

 And the waters increased.

-And they lifted up
+And they lifted up the container itself את.

-the container itself.

-And it was high

-above the earth.
+And it was high above the earth.

-7.18 And the waters were mighty.
+Gen. 7:18 And the waters were mighty.

 And they increased greatly upon the earth.
 And the container moved upon the face of the waters.

-7.19 And the waters
+Gen. 7:19 And the waters were mighty exceedingly, exceedingly upon the land.

-were mighty

-exceedingly,

-exceedingly,

-upon the land,

-and covered

-and all the mountains,

-the high mountains

-which were under all the skies,

-7.20 fifteen cubits above them

-the mighty waters.
+And they covered and all the mountains, the high mountains which were under all the skies, Gen. 7:20 fifteen cubits above them were the mighty waters.

 And they covered the mountains.

-7.21 And all flesh breathed out, that moving upon the earth, among flying things and among animals and among living beings and among all the swarming things that crawl upon the ground, and all the human beings.
-7.22 All which have the breath of life in their nostrils, among all which were on dry land, died.
+Gen. 7:21 And all flesh breathed out, that which was moving upon the earth, among flying things, and among animals, and among living beings, and among all the swarming things that crawl upon the ground, and all the human beings.

+Gen. 7:22 Everything in which the breath of life was in their nostrils among everything that was upon dry ground died.